braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/liftigniter.md

 # Liftigniter

+{:.subintro}
-> LiftIgniter is a leading personalization platform helping enterprises transform their customer experiences through real-time personalization across every touchpoint.
+LiftIgniter is a leading personalization platform helping enterprises transform their customer experiences through real-time personalization across every touchpoint.

 The LiftIgniter and Braze integration leverage Connected Content to allow you to recommend interesting topics such as news articles, clothing, and other retail items and videos.